oscar-sabet/project-mha/README.md

   - There is a typewriter effect implemented using javascript
 - Footer
   - Has 3 columns of links, one for external links, another for social media and for the address
-  - The footer is fixed to the the bottom of the page using mt-auto
+  - The footer is always at the the bottom of the page using mt-auto
   - The footer contains a contact us button which opens a modal form
 - Home Page
   - 4 sections with a brief description of each page